 While every effort is made to keep costs at a reasonable level, annual inflationary increases should be expected.
-Tuition and fees set by the Board of Trustees are published in the Course Schedule, which can be accessed through the Internet.
-If you have any questions or need additional information on current tuition and fees, please contact the Business Office.
+Tuition and fees set by the Board of Trustees are published in the Course Schedule, which can be accessed through sf.edu.
+If you have any questions or need additional information on current tuition and fees, please contact the Student One Stop.

 Payment of Tuition

-Tuition is to be paid each semester by the due date printed on the bill.
+Tuition is to be paid each semester by the due date printed on the statement.
 Late fees may be added to a past due account.
-Students may send their payments through the mail, pay on-line through the Student Account Center at sf.afford.com, or at the Business Office during operating hours.
-Students with a past due balance on their student account are placed on Business Office Hold.
-Students who have a Business Office Hold on their account will have their opportunity to register for classes delayed until the student account is paid in full.
+Students can send payment through the mail, pay online through the Student Account Center on My Cougar Connection, or at the Student One Stop during operating hours.
+Students with a past due balance are placed on Student Account Hold, which prevents them from registering for future courses, receiving final grades, and receiving official transcripts.
 Unpaid student account balances are subject to a penalty or interest and collection fees.
 Students are responsible for any and all collection costs and attorney fees associated with the collection of unpaid student account balances.

-All unpaid bills are subject to the following regulations:
+All students with unpaid bills are subject to the following regulations:

-- Credit for university work will not be given to any student for a diploma, a teacher’s certificate, or for transfer purposes, until all debts to the university have been paid.
+- Credit for university work will not be given for a diploma, a teacher’s certificate, or for transfer purposes until all debts to the university have been paid.

-- Students will not be eligible for readmission unless accounts are paid in full.
+- Students will not be eligible for readmission until accounts are paid in full.